Spinach pesto on pappardelle pasta is a tasty way to get some nutritious spinach onto the plate quickly and easily.

-I’d never made spinach pesto before but with half a large bag desperately in need of being put to good use I decided to give it a try for lunch.
+I’d never made pesto using spinach before.
+But with half a large bag desperately in need of being put to good use I decided to give it a try for lunch.

-I was a little worried about using the spinach completely fresh as you would use basil in pesto, mainly because I wanted to preserve the color, so I blanched it and patted it dry between layers of paper towels.
+I was a little worried about using the spinach completely fresh as you would use basil in pesto.
+That’s mainly because I wanted to preserve the color, so I blanched it and patted it dry between layers of paper towels.

 This recipe is a great way to get the kids to eat their spinach and makes for a great side dish as well as a delicious lunch.

-- About 4 cups baby spinach leaves (1 cup wilted spinach)
+- About 4 cups baby spinach leaves 1 cup wilted spinach

-- ½ cup grated Parmesan cheese
+- 1/2 cup grated Parmesan cheese

 - pinch black pepper

-- ¼ cup toasted pine nuts
+- 1/4 cup toasted pine nuts

 - 2 cloves finely minced garlic

-- ½ cup good quality extra virgin olive oil
+- 1/2 cup good quality extra virgin olive oil

-- Have a large bowl of ice water standing by.
+Have a large bowl of ice water standing by.
 Drop the spinach into boiling water for only about 30 seconds.

-- Drain immediately and plunge the spinach into the ice water.
+Drain immediately and plunge the spinach into the ice water.

-- Drain and lay the spinach out on a few layers of paper towels and pat them dry before adding them to a blender or food processor along with the Parmesan, pepper, pine nuts and garlic.
+Drain and lay the spinach out on a few layers of paper towels and pat them dry before adding them to a blender or food processor along with the Parmesan, pepper, pine nuts and garlic.

-- I toast the pine nuts in the oven on a cookie sheet for a few minutes but you can toss them in a non stick saute pan for a couple of minutes until they begin to brown a little.
+I toast the pine nuts in the oven on a cookie sheet for a few minutes but you can toss them in a non stick saute pan for a couple of minutes until they begin to brown a little.
 Either way, watch them carefully, they can burn quickly.

 Process on medium speed until the spinach and other ingredients begin to form a paste, then reduce the speed to low and begin slowly drizzling in the olive oil.
 If you want to use the pesto as a dip you can cut back on the amount of olive oil to make it thicker.

-- Makes enough pesto to coat about ½ pound dry pasta, like pappardelle, when cooked; enough for 4 servings.
+Makes enough pesto to coat about 1/2 pound dry pasta, like pappardelle, when cooked; enough for 4 servings.

 Store any leftovers in the fridge.